- Termination of a fixed-term contract by an employee

-Is it possible for an employee to end a fixed-term contract prematurely?
+- Is it possible for an employee to terminate a fixed-term contract without any consequences?

 Fixed-term contracts are a common practice in the employment world, providing both employers and employees with a certain level of security and predictability.
 However, there may be situations where an employee wishes to terminate a fixed-term contract before its agreed-upon end date.
 This raises the question: can an employee terminate a fixed-term contract?